What’s in my box this week?

 Veggie Tips

 Summer Squash – Squash should be stored in the fridge (ideally in the crisper drawer), and in a bag.
 The key is moisture management; you want to make sure that they don’t dry out, but they will spoil if there is too much condensation.
 You may want to move your squash to a plastic bag, but make sure one end of the bag is open for air circulation.
 Don’t wash your squash until you’re ready to use them.
-And when you are, check out the Recipe of the Week and we’ve got lots of ideas on our website, this one has a few more.
-Other ideas: grilled with new potatoes, a savory Italian tart, roasted (just squash ,with potatoes or carrots), quick-pickled, with noodles or pasta, smashed with lime, eggs, or bake something sweet.
-You don’t have to cook squash; you can make slaw (with cabbage too), soba noodles, grain salad, pesto, or simple carpaccio.
+And when you are, check out the Recipe of the Week and we’ve got lots of ideas on our website (including several with potatoes: curry, gratin or torte) and this website has a few more.
+For a different kind of pasta recipe, make pasta with zucchini sauce.

 *Click on produce above for Recipes